Vita

 Judith Schmid (Switzerland) is one of today’s outstanding mezzo-sopranos, and possesses a highly varied repertoire.
 The operatic stage and the concert hall are her main focus, but her love of lieder (Mahler in particular), of oratorio and of contemporary experimental music means that these all play an important role in her professional life.

-For more than 20 years, Judith Schmid has been an esteemed, highly acclaimed soloist at the Zurich Opera House and elsewhere, singing trouser roles such as Smeton (“Anna Bolena”), Sesto (“Giulio Cesare”) and Silla (“Palestrina”), but also Adelaide (“Arabella”), Mescalina (“Le Grand Macabre”), Suzuki (“Madama Butterfly”), Polina (“Pique Dame”), Federica (“Luisa Miller”), Maddalena (“Rigoletto”), Emilia (“Otello”) and many other roles.
+For more than 20 years, Judith Schmid has been an esteemed, highly acclaimed soloist at the Zurich Opera House and elsewhere, singing trouser roles such as Smeton (“Anna Bolena”), Sesto (“Giulio Cesare”) and Silla (“Palestrina”), but also Adelaide (“Arabella”), Mescalina (“Le Grand Macabre”), Suzuki (“Madama Butterfly”), Polina (“Pique Dame”), Federica (“Luisa Miller”), Maddalena (“Rigoletto”), Emilia (“Otello”), Erda (“Rheingold”), Waltraute (“Walküre”), Erda (“Siegfried”), and First Norn and Flosshilde (“Götterdämmerung”) and many other roles.
+Since then, her voice has continuously developed on the dramatic mezzo repertoire.

-In the concert hall, Judith Schmid performed with orchestras such as the Bavarian Radio Symphony Orchestra, the Munich Radio Orchestra, the Orchestra of the Zurich Opera House and the Zurich Tonhalle Orchestra, under conductors including Placido Domingo, Mariss Jansons, Daniele Gatti, Franz Welser-Möst, Nello Santi, Marc Minkowski, Adam Fischer, Marcello Viotti and Heinz Holliger.
+In the concert hall, Judith Schmid performed with orchestras such as the Bavarian Radio Symphony Orchestra, the Munich Radio Orchestra, the Orchestra of the Zurich Opera House and the Zurich Tonhalle Orchestra, under conductors including Placido Domingo, Marco Armiliato, Mariss Jansons, Daniele Gatti, Franz Welser-Möst, Nello Santi, Marc Minkowski, Adam Fischer, Marcello Viotti and Heinz Holliger.

 Judith Schmid’s career in music has been as varied as her repertoire is versatile.
 She began on the piano and flute, then studied music and movement at the Bern University of the Arts – an experience that continues to have an impact to this day on her physical approach to her art.
 Judith Schmid turned to singing full-time when she studied at the Guildhall School of Music and Drama in London.
 She continued her vocal development even after returning to Switzerland and joining the ensemble of the Zurich Opera.
 The singers who have had a major and lasting influence on her include Francine Beuret, Christa Ludwig and Heidi Wölnerhanssen.